-See The Sedona Conference, International Principles for Addressing Data Protection in Cross-Border Government & Internal Investigations: Principles, Commentary & Best Practices, 19 SEDONA CONF.
+^{87.} See The Sedona Conference, International Principles for Addressing Data Protection in Cross-Border Government & Internal Investigations: Principles, Commentary & Best Practices, 19 SEDONA CONF.
 J. 557 (2018) (providing practical guidelines for investigations that require the transfer of protected data across national borders).
 Principle 3 provides that "Courts and Investigating Authorities should give due regard both to the competing legal obligations, and the costs, risks, and burdens confronting an Organization that must retain and produce information relevant to a legitimate Government Investigation, and the privacy and data protection interests of Data Subjects whose personal data may be implicated in a cross-border investigation."

-See, e.g., Permian Corp. v.
+^{88.} See, e.g., Permian Corp. v.
 United States, 665 F.2d 1214.
 1221 (D.C.
 Cir.
 1981) (privilege should not allow a party to "pick and choose among his opponents, waiving the privilege for some and resurrecting the claim of confidentiality to obstruct others"); United States v.
 Massachusetts Institute of Technology, 129 F.3d 681 (1st Cir.
 1997) (privilege was waived for documents disclosed to a government agency); In re Pac.
 Pictures Corp., 679 F.3d 1121 (9th Cir.
 2012) (rejecting selective-waiver doctrine).

-Simultaneous or sequential proceedings may lead to inconsistent rulings, including inconsistencies regarding whether legal privileges apply to documents at issue.
-This issue is not unique to matters involving cross-border privilege concerns.
-Counsel should consider various options to mitigate the risks of inconsistent privilege rulings to the extent they are available, depending on where the proceedings have occurred or are pending.88 In the United States, this may include seeking to transfer, consolidate, or coordinate matters pending in different courts.
+inconsistent privilege rulings to the extent they are available, depending on where the proceedings have occurred or are pending.89 In the United States, this may include seeking to transfer, consolidate, or coordinate matters pending in different courts.
 It also may include requesting a stay on certain discovery if another forum is better suited to evaluating the applicable privileges and discovery procedures.